-- Headfirst slide – as mentioned, although risk of injury may be greater with this sliding technique, some players are more comfortable with it.
+- Headfirst slide – as mentioned, although the risk of injury may be higher with this sliding technique, some players are more comfortable with it.

 - Slide by closest hand grabs base – at times when the fielder has the base blocked it may be necessary to slide to the side of bag and try to touch it with the hand closest to the base.
 This one works best at home plate as the runner does not have to stay on home base, just touch it as they go by.

 - Slide by and grab with hand further from the base, as they take away the other hand – this is a slide for when the runner is going to be out and tries to fake out the tagger by showing one hand and pulling it away as they grab the base with the opposite hand.

 - As mentioned above, players can also slide and stop before reaching the base or tag, and then attempt to jump over the tag.
 This technique is obviously a last-ditch effort when the ball beats the runner by a considerable amount.